safe-global/safe-modules/modules/passkey/README.md

-participant WASF as WebAuthnSignerFactory participant SP as SafeProxy participant SSL as SafeSignerLaunchpad participant WAV as WebAuthnVerifier participant PV as P256Verifier actor T as Target
+participant WASF as WebAuthnSignerFactory participant SP as SafeProxy participant SSL as SafeSignerLaunchpad participant S as Singleton participant M as Module participant WAV as WebAuthnVerifier participant PV as P256Verifier actor T as Target